Learn More About Blepharoplasty

 - Steer clear of all stress for a peaceful recovery period.

 - Drink plenty of water.

-The Eyelid Lift is an extremely safe and effective procedure when performed by an experienced cosmetic surgeon.
-As an invasive procedure, the Blepharoplasty will always carry the small chance for complications to occur.
+Blepharoplasty is an extremely safe and effective procedure when performed by an experienced cosmetic surgeon.
+As an invasive procedure, eyelid surgery will always carry the small chance for complications to occur.
 These can include hematoma, bleeding, infection, scarring, ectropion, and blindness.
-Dr. Davidson is Board Certified by the American Board of Plastic Surgery; he consistently performs the safest and most successful Eyelift available.
+Dr. Davidson is board certified by the American Board of Plastic Surgery; he consistently performs the safest and most successful eyelid surgery available.